SEE YOU NEXT MISSION - Metroid Series General

 Metroid Prime 3: I'm past Bryyo and now in Sky Town.

 Which is pretty neat, since both of these areas fully showcase both societies' technology when building advanced settlements.
-It's pretty much the only time we ever see a non-Mawkin Chozo settlement with their level of tech on fully display, rather than it hidden away in stone statues and temples.
+It's pretty much the only time we ever see a non-Mawkin Chozo settlement with their level of tech on full display, rather than it hidden away in stone statues and temples.

 Both the Luminoth and Chozo like to keep things a bit humble, but it's cool to see they have highly advanced settlements as well.
 Sanctuary Fortress is a skyscraper/mountain of tech overlooking an entire cityscape.
 And Skytown is the only thing you could call a Chozo city we've ever seen I believe.